-Once this is done, you have to make sure that Traffic Conditions is active in your Notification Center.
+Once this is done, you have to make sure that Maps Destinations is active in your Today view.
 To be sure, swipe down on your screen to bring up Notification Center.
-Scroll down and tap the Edit button, then add both Today Summary and Traffic Conditions.
+Swipe to the right to bring up the Today view, and scroll down and tap the Edit button, then add Maps Destinations.

-From now on, you should be able to see information about your Next Destination in the Today view of Notification Center.
+From now on, you should be able to see information about your next destination in the Today view.

 Next destination not showing up?